We are always pleased to hear from you when we get things right. We will pass on your comment to the member of staff or team concerned.

 Getting additional help

 You may find it useful to get independent advice from an advice or law centre.

 At any stage, we may also offer the option of mediation.
 This is where a trained, independent person comes in to listen to both sides and helps to resolve the problem.
 We would not arrange this without asking you first.

 You can take your complaint to our Head of Service by:

 - phoning the office on 020 8524 6987

 We will aim to respond within 10 working days.
 Our Head of Department may arrange to sort things out by visiting you, or inviting you to the office.

 If you are still unhappy, you can take your complaint to stage 2.

-You can take your complaint further by contacting one of our Directors of Department.
+You can take your complaint further by contacting the Director of Housing.
 You can do this in writing, on the phone or by email to email@example.com

 Please explain why you are still unhappy and what you would like us to do about it.